 The Theory of Being

-Our most recent culmination of more than 20 years of our research includes The Theory of Being (TOB).
-The Theory of Being is a transformative learning theory that, when applied, increases the participants’ stamina to stay in difficult dialogues such as anti-racism organizational change efforts.
-This process-oriented approach teaches communities how to engage in ongoing dialogue that can create a culture that bravely examines the racism within the organization and supports next steps toward system change.
-This shift requires suspending the singularly focused search for answers and invites a deeper exploration of the complexities of social problems, including identity, experiences, and context.
-It is a humanizing approach that counteracts the dehumanizing racial supremacist ideologies so ingrained in our institutions.
-This work is being published by Stylus Press in the book “The Theory of Being: Practices for Transforming Self and Society”.
+Our most recent culmination of more than 20 years of research includes The Theory of Being (TOB).
+Our evidence-based approach to explore complex social problems is through the lens of The Theory of Being (Watt, Mahatmya, Mohebali, Martin-Stanley II, 2022).
+The Theory of Being is a transformative learning theory that, when applied, increases the participants’ stamina to stay in difficult dialogues such as organizational change efforts.
+This process-oriented approach teaches communities how to engage in ongoing dialogue that can create a culture that bravely examines complex problems within an organization and supports next steps toward systemic change.
+This shift requires suspending the singularly focused search for answers and invites a deeper exploration of the intricacies of the issues, including intersections with identity, experiences, and context.
+It is a humanizing approach that counteracts the dehumanizing, dominating power-forward ideologies so ingrained in our institutions.
+This work is published by Taylor Francis/Routledge Press in the book “The Theory of Being: Practices for Transforming Self and Society”.

-Anti-Racism Collaboratives Not Task Forces
+Collaboratives Not Task Forces

 Being while Doing

-The Theory of Being proposes practices that abandon a singular focus on outcomes.
+The Theory of Being describes practices that abandon a singular focus on outcomes.
 It pushes away from an elusive and static definition of the problem.
 Instead, the theory suggests that prioritizing process creates an ongoing way of being in community relationship around shared problems.
-It assumes that prioritizing process is more realistic and perhaps a nimbler way of addressing complex social conflict.
+It assumes that prioritizing process (being) is more realistic and perhaps a nimbler way of addressing complex social conflict.

 DOING – Outcome